-I’ve been taking Vitamin D for almost 2 years now, I take it all year, even when it is summer, why?
+I’ve been taking Vitamin D for almost 2 years now, I take it all year, even when it’s summer, why?

-I had a really low mood, zero energy, not to mention a foggy head & just did not feel like myself, the GP offered me anti-depressants – which I declined – I did insist on a blood test which showed me my Vitamin D levels were wrong, so I sorted that out pronto and was soon back to normal.
+I had a really low mood, zero energy, not to mention a foggy head & just did not feel like myself, the GP offered me anti-depressants – which I declined – I insisted on a blood test which showed that my Vitamin D levels were wrong, so I sorted that out pronto and was soon back to normal.
 In the meantime I’ve done some research and was stunned at the impact low Vitamin D can have on us.

 Vitamin D is proven to lift our mood, which is great if you suffer from SAD – Seasonal Adjustment Disorder, it may be that many people who think they have depression, actually have low Vitamin D levels.
 It boosts the immune system which helps prevent you getting ill in the first place.
 Our health service has been using Vitamin D to help Covid sufferers, and they recognised that those with good Vitamin D levels had a lower chance of contracting Covid, flu etc & if they did contract it, they recovered quicker.